civet-software/CIVET-Django/README.md

 * Automatical annotation of texts to identify named entities, numbers and user-specified categories.
 * Integration of the annotated texts with the web form so that data fields can be extracted by going through a specific set of annotated words.
 Simple data entry and select/paste from the texts are also supported.

 The file *CIVET.Documentation.pdf* provides information on installing and operating the system.
-In the current version, Beta 0.7, all of the major functions needed for specifying a form, readings collections of texts, annotating and coding the text, and writing the resulting data are operational.
-We expect to have a fully operational version with additional capabilities, particular for dealing with meta-data, available in early September 2015.
+In the current version, Beta 0.9, all of the major functions needed for specifying a form, readings collections of texts, annotating and coding the text, and writing the resulting data are operational.

 While the system has been tested during the software development process, it has yet to be tested in the field, so you should experiment to make sure it is coding and saving your data correctly, and then check the output files periodically to make sure it is still working.
-We expect to start field testing in October-2015.
+We expect to start field testing in September-2015.

 ###Acknowledgements